t-padma/t-padma-old.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-Here you can find some first-drafts of my notes and write-ups about various topics from maths and statistics that I learned during reading projects.
+Here you can find some first-drafts of my notes and write-ups about various topics I learned during reading projects (mainly statistics).